ChenyuHeee/OhMyGold/docs/workflows/hard_gate_configuration_checklist.md

 ## Recommended Actions Before Deployment

-1. Export prospective environment variables (`poetry run python -m autogentest1.config.dump_settings`).
+1. Export prospective environment variables (`poetry run python -m ohmygold.config.dump_settings`).
 2. Compare overrides with the defaults listed above.
 3. Capture approvals for any deviation from the trading policy.
 4. Audit the deployed environment after rollout to verify the values